Not sure if Starting Strength is right for you?

 Potential Mitigations

-- Evaluating the franchisor's plans for innovation and adaptation to stay relevant in the competitive fitness market is a key step.
+• Discuss the franchisor's plans for innovation and adaptation to stay relevant with existing franchisees.

 Inexperienced Management